Azure-Samples/aisearch-openai-rag-audio/README.md

 1. If you deployed with `azd up`, you should see a `app/backend/.env` file with the necessary environment variables.

-2. If you are using existing services, you will need to create `app/backend/.env` file with the following environment variables:
+2. If did *not* use `azd up`, you will need to create `app/backend/.env` file with the following environment variables:

    ```shell
    AZURE_OPENAI_ENDPOINT=wss://<your instance name>.openai.azure.com